When you buy land for the first time, you may not know what’s actually included in a transaction when only the surface rights are conveyed.

 And when the original owner sells their property, the new mineral rights holder will still retain their mineral rights.

 Thus, all succeeding owners of the property will only hold the surface rights.

 2. The mineral rights holder is the dominant party when it comes to accessing subsurface resources

 The mineral rights holder is the owner who has access to any subsurface resources on the property.

 These resources may include oil, natural gas, gold, silver, copper, iron, coal, uranium, and other minerals.

-One important distinction is that sand, gravel, limestone, and subsurface water are generally not considered mineral rights, and thus these typically belong to the surface rights holders.
+One important distinction is that sand, gravel, limestone, and subsurface water are generally not considered mineral rights, and thus these typically belong to the surface rights holders (depending on the state).

 Because mineral rights allow others to access your land, it’s often best to hold both the surface rights and the mineral rights of the property if you believe there could be anything of value under your lot.